Luis Isaac

-Luis Isaac (born June 19, 1946) is a Puerto Rican former professional baseball player and coach.
+Luis Isaac (June 19, 1946 – April 2026) was a Puerto Rican professional baseball player and coach.
 As a player, he was a catcher in the minor leagues from 1962 through 1979; he batted and threw right-handed.
 He is well known for his large, well-groomed mustache.

+Biography

 In 1965, Isaac joined the Cleveland Indians as a player, and he proceeded to spend the next 44 years in the organization either as a player, coach, scout, or minor league manager.
 In 1972, he served as the manager of the Single-A Batavia Trojans of the New York–Penn League.
 The next year, he resumed his playing career for one more season, playing in 39 games with the Double-A Chattanooga Lookouts.